Create an API Product

 Then click on Next Step to move to the Imagery page.
 The is the image that will be displayed in the Portal UI alongside the API Product.

 We are going to add an image from a URL.
-To do so, click on Upload an Image and paste in the value: https://i.imgur.com/Co2A5lK.png then click on OK in the file dialog box.
+To do so, click on Upload an Image and paste in the image from the following URL: https://i.imgur.com/Co2A5lK.png then click on OK in the file dialog box.
 The downloaded image will appear on the screen.

 Click on Next Step to move to the Version page.
 On this page you can give the API Product a version name, a default route, and any tags you'd like associated with this version of the API Product.